Are you ready to separate finances fairly

 For most couples, no.

-Court is usually the most expensive and adversarial way to divorce - and it can take years.
+Court is usually the most adversarial and expensive way to resolve finances - and it can take years.

 💰 Average costs: around £40,000 per person in London (£80,000 per couple) or £13,000 per person (£26,000 per couple) elsewhere.

-That’s money most families would rather invest in their future, not in legal fees.
+Most families would rather invest that money in their future, not in legal conflict.

 2. Can't we just hire separate solicitors?

-Yes, you can - and sometimes, it's the right choice.
+Yes - and in some situations, it's the right choice.

-But when both partners want to stay on respectful terms, separate solicitors often create more distance, more expense and more conflict than expected.
+But when both partners want to stay respectful, hiring two solicitors often creates more distance, more cost and more conflict than expected.

 ⚖️ Average costs: £8,000 per person (£16,000 per couple) - and that’s without going to court.